solo-system/solo-system.github.io/home.md

 desktop/laptop using a card reader.
 All software is free to download and licensed openly.

-The basic SOLO system is straightforward to assemble, and inexpensive compared to comparable commercial systems.
+The basic Solo system is straightforward to assemble, and inexpensive compared to comparable commercial systems.
 A basic Solo costs around 120 pounds, but there's a lot of flexibility with components like microphones, memory cards, batteries etc...